-Among the countries that invest the most in Peru are Spain, the United Kingdom, the United States and Chile.
+Among the countries that invest the most in Peru the United Kingdom, Spain, Chile and the United States.
 Nearly a quarter of the total FDI is attracted by the mining sector and nearly half is split among the financial, communications and energy sectors.

-Thanks to its strong macroeconomic performance, the main rating agencies - Standard & Poor's, Fitch and Moody's - upgraded Peruvian sovereign debt to investment grade a decade ago.
+Thanks to its strong macroeconomic performance, the main rating agencies - Standard & Poor's, Fitch and Moody's - upgraded Peruvian sovereign debt to investment grade over a decade ago.
 Peru also benefits from strengths such as the fairly large size of its market and its sophisticated and rather deep financial sector.

 As a country rich in natural resources, Peru exports goods that are highly subject to price volatility, whereas it imports industrial goods, prices of which are less volatile.
-The country has benefited from a steady improvement in its terms of trade since 2000, which has had a positive impact on the trade balance.
+The country has benefited from a steady improvement in its terms of trade since the turn of the century, which has had a positive impact on the trade balance.
 Moreover, the country has engaged in several bilateral and multilateral trade agreements that have opened new markets for its exports.